who i am

 My name is Mihail Veleski, and I am going to take you on an amazing journey that will help you fix your pectus excavatum deformity.

-As a coach-in-training, I am passionate about encouraging and supporting people who suffer from this deformity.
+As a pectus excavatum coach, I am passionate about encouraging and supporting people who suffer from this deformity.

-Patients believe that it is untreatable without surgery, which is a destructive lie that kills self-esteem and happiness in many young people!
+That is a destructive lie that kills the self-esteem and happiness of many young people!

-My purpose is to lead you throughout the journey, make you enjoy the beauty of the ride, and reach the desired final goal of fixing pectus excavatum, forever.
+My purpose is to lead you throughout this journey, make you enjoy the beauty of the ride, and reach the desired final destination of fixing pectus excavatum, forever.